 Why I like this cake?

-I love this cake on its own, moist, just enough sweetness and added with orange that gives another layer of flavor.
+I love this almond cake on its own, moist, with just enough sweetness and added with oranges that give another layer of flavor.
 The texture is soft and fluffy that you will not even think that it's made of finely ground nuts.
 The next time I'll make this cake, it will be a layered gluten-free birthday cake because it bakes sturdy to hold another layer.

 I first learned about whipping egg whites for chocolate lug cake when I was a housekeeper in Hongkong (now, I just realized I was 25 when I started baking).
 My employer was very patient teaching me and one thing that stuck to me, "when you turn the bowl upside-down and the whipped egg white doesn't fall on your foot, then it's ready".
 Until baking school taught me to fully understand the science of whipping egg white to get that perfect cake.
 We don't need to be a baker to master the technique of whipping egg whites, but if you love cake, it's a skill you need to have and something to teach maybe to your grandkids later on.

 I used two stabilizers for the egg white in this cake.
 Lemon juice, to help prevent over-beating.
-Two, sugar, because of its being hygroscopic in nature. beaten egg whites sit and hold their shape longer, allows to hold its shape better.
-Now, I can't wait to have a slice of the cake.
+Two, sugar, because of its being hygroscopic in nature. beaten egg whites sit and hold their shape longer, allowing to hold its shape better.

 ALMOND-OLIVE OIL AND ORANGE CAKE